As Agent for Buyers

 Why the change?

 In the mid-1980’s, state licensing officials and trade organizations began questioning certain practices within the real estate industry.
 As a result, agents were required to reveal which party they were representing.
 Buyers began requesting equal representation.
-(Please see the Disclosure below for more information about Brokerage Services)
+(Please see the attached Information about Brokerage Services)

 What are the benefits of a Buyer's Agent?